The Kite String Tangle

-Biography
+Career

 The Kite String Tangle released "Given the Chance" as the first single under the moniker in 2013, and it was voted into Triple J's Hottest 100 of 2013.

-In August 2014, TKST released his debut EP Vessel, which peaked at number 8 on the ARIA charts.
+In August 2014, TKST released his debut EP, Vessel, which peaked at number 8 on the ARIA charts.

 At the ARIA Music Awards of 2014, the EP was nominated for an ARIA Award for Breakthrough Artist.

 In 2014, TKST performed at Falls Festival in Marion Bay, Byron Bay, and Lorne, and also performed at regional festival Groovin' the Moo.
 In 2015, he performed at SxSW and accompanied Adventure Club at Coachella.

 On 14 July 2017, The Kite String Tangle released his debut self-titled album.
 It peaked at number 36 on the ARIA Charts.

 On 13 April 2018, a mini-album, titled The Kite String Tangle Presents: In a Desperate Moment, was released.